cube-drone/rt0/players-guide/src/player/skill_checks.md

 * Easy: Most people could probably do this, most of the time.
 * Medium: A trained person can probably do this, most of the time.
 * Hard: A skilled adult with a lot of training might be able to do this.
-* Unlikely:
+* Unlikely: A world-class sniper making a once-in-a-lifetime shot, over a kilometer away.
 * Impossible: Eating the moon.
-Performing major surgery with no training.
+Jumping into space.

 ### Resolving a Skill Check
 Skill checks are resolved by having the player draw the top card from their decks.